-Application Details

-Applicant name in FULL:

-Job title:

-School/Institute:

-Date submitted:

-Yes□ No □ Name of mentor (if applicable)

-categories?
-Associate Fellow Yes□ No □ Fellow Yes□ No □ Senior Fellow Yes□ No □

-Queen Mary email address: (e.g., mail to: xyz@qmul.ac.uk)

-University username: (e.g., abc123)

-Do you have a QMUL contract: Yes□ No □

-Please confirm that you have provided two Advocate Statements recommending you for Principal Fellowship.
+Application Details Applicant name in FULL: Job title: School/Institute: Date submitted: Have you been mentored during the application process?
+E.g., had discussions around the PSF and your drafting process, shared a draft to get feedback.
+Yes□ No □ Name of mentor (if applicable) categories?
+Associate Fellow Yes□ No □ Fellow Yes□ No □ Senior Fellow Yes□ No □ Queen Mary email address: (e.g., mail to: xyz@qmul.ac.uk) University username: (e.g., abc123) Do you have a QMUL contract: Yes□ No □ Please confirm that you have provided two Advocate Statements recommending you for Principal Fellowship.
 One statement must comment on how the applicant has influenced the Advocate's practice and one statement must be from an Advocate external to the applicant's institution.
 Your application is incomplete without these.
-Yes□ No □

-Please confirm that the application is within the +/- 10% Yes□ No □

-Are you happy for your anonymised application to be used as part of training for mentors and reviewers, and to help other applicants understand the requirements of gaining this category of fellowship?
-Yes□ No □

-Are you happy for your name to be included on our website if your application is successful?
-Yes□ No □

-Would you like your feedback letter to be copied to your mentor?
+Yes□ No □ Please confirm that the application is within the +/- 10% margin of the 7000-word limit.
+The word limit does not include references.
+Yes□ No □ Are you happy for your anonymised application to be used as part of training for mentors and reviewers, and to help other applicants understand the requirements of gaining this category of fellowship?
+Yes□ No □ Are you happy for your name to be included on our website if your application is successful?
+Yes□ No □ Would you like your feedback letter to be copied to your mentor?
 Yes□ No □